MartinTichovsky/jest-collector/README.md

   // first useEffect will exist
   expect(useEffectHooks?.get(1)).not.toBeUndefined();
-  // the useEffect will be called once expect(useEffectHooks?.get(1)?.action).toBeCalledTimes(1);
+  // useEffect will be called once expect(useEffectHooks?.get(1)?.action).toBeCalledTimes(1);
   // second useEffect will not exist expect(useEffectHooks?.get(2)).toBeUndefined();
   // the unmount action will be not called expect(useEffectHooks?.get(1)?.unmount).not.toBeCalled();

-  // the result will be the same, there are two ways how to
+  // the result will be the same.
+There are two ways to
   // get the specific hook
   expect(reactHooks?.getHook("useEffect", 1)).toEqual(useEffectHooks?.get(1));